unoplatform/uno.extensions/doc/Learn/Markup/Binding101.md

 ## Binding to other sources

 Sometimes you may want or need to bind to your ViewModel.
 The first case we'll take a look at is one in which we want to bind to a property of another element.
-In this case we will use the `Source` method on the `BindingFactory` to update our binding so that it will bind to a named element in the Visual Tree.
+In this case we will use the `Source` method to update our binding so that it will bind to a named element in the Visual Tree.

 ```cs
 public partial class MainPage : Page